 Give too many personal details – You will not impress the interviewer with your children’s achievements or political views.
 Avoid discussing family matters and controversial topics like religion or politics.
 Apart from that, don’t make it seem your hobbies mean more to you than your work, as this may make you look unreliable.

 Usually, “tell me about yourself” is one of the first interview questions you will be asked.
 It is your opportunity to make a great first impression and stand out.
-By following these five simple tips, you will be able to answer it with confidence and ease.
 Remember that practicing and researching will give you a competitive advantage and increase your chances of success.